 Keith Jenkins of Velvet Escape is a respected speaker and presenter in the travel world sharing his knowledge of business and the tourism industry with everyone from travel bloggers to PR professionals and tourism boards.
 We are thrilled to have him share his advice on how to prepare and present a presentation in your area of expertise.
 So take it away Keith!

-How to Do a Presentation for The Travel Industry
+How to Do a Presentation

 If someone had told me two years ago that I would one day be speaking at conferences, I would have laughed it off with a “Yeah, right!”.
 Oh, wait a minute, someone did tell me a few years ago that I should look into public speaking – the argument was that my ‘investment banker to blogger entrepreneur’ background would be an inspiring story to tell.